w3f/polkadot-wiki/docs/learn-dyor.md

 That doesn't mean, though, that any closed source project isn't legitimate or the team behind it has something to hide.
 Many teams choose to keep their code private to protect their intellectual property.
-And several teams that do so have gotten a [General Grant](https://github.com/w3f/General-Grants-Program), under which members of the grants review team review their private code.
+Several teams that wish to keep what what they're doing under wraps apply for a [General Grant](https://github.com/w3f/General-Grants-Program).
+The applications are private, as is their evaluation by the review team, but their deliverables are still open source.

 Another thing that an open-source project allows you to see is if they have copied any code from other open sources.
 This isn't necessarily bad, since no one re-invents the wheel, but copied code